Grand Rapids Gold vs. Delaware Blue Coats - Game Highlights

 Check out the Grand Rapids Gold Statistics

-- Washington Wizards Sign Julian Reese to Two-Way Contract - Raptors 905
+- Dallas Mavericks Sign Tyler Smith to Two-Way Contract - Rio Grande Valley Vipers

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.